neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

   --save_strategy epoch --save_total_limit 1
 ```

+The model converges to ~86.9% accuracy without any hyperparameter search.

 Note that used the dense version of BERT (the stub ends in `base-none`) as the starting point for the training
 and passed a recipe from [SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fbert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fbase-none) which was used to train the
 dense teacher for the SST2 task.
 Since the SST2 task is similiar to the Rotten Tomatoes task, these parameters are a solid